aditya0929/Dummy.Org/README.md

 The project directory contains the following files and directories:

 - `src/`: This directory contains the React components and JavaScript files for the application logic.
-- `public/`: This directory contains the HTML file and other static assets used in the project.
+- `public/`: This directory contains the images and favicon that are been used in the project.
 - `README.md`: This file provides information about the project.

 you can use whatever elements of the website that you like .